 Included in the cost of your admission ticket, you can spend an evening taking part in Games, Activities, Show and Tell, Drag and Brag, Yarn Tastings, Fabric Projects, A Spin In, String Art, Meet the Teachers, A Charity Lounge, a UFO Crashsite and more!

-BLOCK PARTY SCHEDULE TBA AT A LATER DATE, STAY TUNED FOR DETAILS
+BLOCK PARTY SCHEDULE TO BE ANNOUNCED AT A LATER DATE.

 Pgh HandMade Hearts

-Please join me in Pgh HandMade Hearts campaign started by Barb Grossman and her family.
+Please join us as we continue the Pgh HandMade Hearts campaign started by Barb Grossman and her family last year.